deltachat/deltachat-pages/en/help.md

   e2e-encryption with other Delta Chat and other Autocrypt-capable mail apps.
   Autocrypt uses a limited subset of OpenPGP functionality.

-- Delta Chat implements [countermitm setup-contact and verified-group protocols](https://countermitm.readthedocs.io/en/latest/new.html) to achieve protection against active network attacks.
+- Delta Chat implements [countermitm setup-contact and verified-group protocols](https://countermitm.readthedocs.io/en/latest/new.html) to achieve protection against MitM attacks (aka active network attacks).
 This goes beyond the opportunistic base protection of Autocrypt Level 1, while maintaining its ease of use.

-### What is the difference between verified groups and 1:1 chats with verified contacts? {#verdiff}

-- 1:1 chats with a verified contact and verified groups are not the same, even if there are only 2 people in the verified group.
-One difference is that you could easily add more people to the group, but there are other implications as well.

-- Verified groups are invariably secured.
-Any breakage (cleartext or wrongly signed messages etc.) will be flagged and such messages will not be shown in this chat.
-You can trust all messages in this verified-checkmark chat to have not been read/altered by middle parties.

-- 1:1 chats are opportunistic, it is meant to allow people to communicate no matter if they change e-mail clients, devices, setups etc. That's why there is no verification checkmark, even if you have verified the contact.

 ### Does Delta Chat support Perfect Forward Secrecy?